Youssef-Adell/Student-Grading-System/README.md

 ## Features

 - login system for admins
-- Control Panel for admins to manage the system
+- Control Panel to manage the system
-- Admins can add, modify and delete students data
+- Admins can add, update and delete students data
 - Admins can add and delete grades for each student
 - Student can get his grades by ID